isomerpages/ema-pl/_scholarships/adults/skillsfuture-study-awards-for-power-sector.md

      * Scanned copy of Letter of Offer or Matriculation from the institution (if any).
 3. Only complete applications will be accepted for evaluation.

 Note:  Only shortlisted applicants will be notified.
-EMA reserves the right not to disclose the reasons for not shortlisting any applications
+EMA reserves the right not to disclose the reasons for not shortlisting any applications.

 ### Application Period
 Application is open all year round.